-Q8: What type of vehicle can I tow my Tiny Home RV/Travel Trailer with?
+Q8: What type of vehicles can I tow my Tiny Home RV/Travel Trailer with?

-A8: Although this is a tricky question, it will all depend on what the actual GVW or the overall weight of the home is.
-We do highly recommend it since most tiny homes weigh between 10,000lbs to 20,000lbs, at the very minimum a three-quarter ton or a one-ton pick-up truck be used.
+A8: Although this is a tricky question, it will all depend on what the actual GVW or overall weight of the home is.
+We do highly recommend since most tiny homes weight between 10,000lbs to 20,000lbs that minimum a three-quarter ton or a one-ton pick-up truck be used.
 Here are some examples of trucks more than capable of towing a tiny home with: F-350, RAM 3500, or Chevy 3500.